awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2config-service.md

 + Mount all Amazon EBS volumes and instance store volumes, and map volume names to drive letters\.
 + Write event log entries to the console to help with troubleshooting \(this task is disabled by default and must be enabled in order to run at instance start\)\.
 + Write to the console that Windows is ready\.
-+ Add a custom route to the primary network adapter to enable the following IP addresses when multiple NICs are attached: 169\.254\.169\.250, 169\.254\.169\.251, and 169\.254\.169\.254\.
++ Add a custom route to the primary network adapter to enable the following IP addresses when a single NIC or multiple NICs are attached: `169.254.169.250`, `169.254.169.251`, and `169.254.169.254`\.
 These addresses are used by Windows Activation and when you access instance metadata\.
+**Note**
+If the Windows OS is configured to use IPv4, these IPv4 link\-local addresses can be used\.
+If the Windows OS has the IPv4 network protocol stack disabled and uses IPv6 instead, add `[fd00:ec2::240]` in place of `169.254.169.250` and `169.254.169.251`\.
+Then add `[fd00:ec2::254]` in place of `169.254.169.254`\.

 EC2Config performs the following task every time a user logs in:
 + Display wallpaper information to the desktop background\.

 While the instance is running, you can request that EC2Config perform the following task on demand:
 + Run Sysprep and shut down the instance so that you can create an AMI from it\.
-For more information, see [Create a standardized Amazon Machine Image \(AMI\) using Sysprep ](Creating_EBSbacked_WinAMI.md#ami-create-standard)\.
+For more information, see [Create a standardized Amazon Machine Image \(AMI\) using Sysprep](Creating_EBSbacked_WinAMI.md#ami-create-standard)\.

 ## Stop, restart, delete, or uninstall EC2Config<a name="UsingConfig_StopDelete"></a>